yoshidayasutaka/mcp/src/core-mcp-server/awslabs/core_mcp_server/static/PROMPT_UNDERSTANDING.md

   - list_icons: This tool dynamically inspects the diagrams package to find all available providers, services, and icons that can be used in diagrams

+#### Terraform MCP Server
+- Use `awslabs.terraform-mcp-server` for Terraform infrastructure management and analysis:
+  - ExecuteTerraformCommand: Execute Terraform workflow commands (init, plan, validate, apply, destroy) against an AWS account
+  - SearchAwsProviderDocs: Search AWS provider documentation for resources and attributes
+  - SearchAwsccProviderDocs: Search AWSCC provider documentation for resources and attributes
+  - SearchSpecificAwsIaModules: Search for specific AWS-IA Terraform modules (Bedrock, OpenSearch Serverless, SageMaker, Streamlit)
+  - RunCheckovScan: Run Checkov security scan on Terraform code to identify vulnerabilities and misconfigurations
+  - SearchUserProvidedModule: Search for a user-provided Terraform registry module and understand its inputs, outputs, and usage

 ### 2.2 Modern AWS Service Categories

 Map user requirements to these AWS categories: